 World Vision has a long history of taking action that transforms the world.
-Since its establishment in the 1950’s, World Vision has worked tirelessly to improve the lives of vulnerable children in almost 100 countries across the globe, with the aim of “allowing every child to fulfil their God-given potential”.
+Since the charity was established in the 1950s, World Vision has worked tirelessly to improve the lives of vulnerable children across almost 100 countries, with the aim of “allowing every child to fulfil their God-given potential”.

-For World Vision, day to day processes focus on the overall objectives of the business, and driving the success of a multitude of incredibly urgent humanitarian projects is at the heart of operations.
-However this leaves little bandwidth for disruptive thinking.
+At World Vision, day-to-day processes focus on the overall objectives of the business: driving the success of the incredibly urgent humanitarian projects that are at the heart of their operations.
+However, this leaves little bandwidth for disruptive innovation and future-focused thinking.